 List any events that have dates that can’t be changed.
 For example, maybe you’re attending a music festival while in Europe or meeting up with friends somewhere on a specific date.
 You’ll have to plan the rest of your travel itinerary around these events and their dates— so be sure to keep them in mind as you select a European route.

 Start brainstorming what you’d like to see while in Europe.
 What does your ideal Europe trip look like?
 Are you more interested in historical sights or the best cities to party in?
 Would you rather spend your time in nature or in art galleries and museums?
-Be sure to check out some travel guides and look at some travel blogs before you write down everything you’re interested in seeing or doing.
+Be sure to check out the Omio travel magazine The Window Seat for inspiration for your Europe trip as well as some travel guides and travel blogs before you write down everything you’re interested in seeing or doing.

 "I check what the transportation costs and journey times are like between destinations and then reference Lonely Planet for information on specific cities or Pinterest for articles and photographs.
 How much there is to see or do in a particular location and how much accommodation costs determines how many nights I factor into my itinerary."